 Research and development of high-accuracy density and mass flow meters for slush hydrogen with an innovative structure, considering the behavior of solid particles [12-16],

-Pressure drop reduction and heat transfer deterioration in slush flow for various types of pipe [5, 17-22], and development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics of slush flow [5, 23, 24], and
+The world's first demonstration of the simultaneous occurrence of pressure drop reduction and heat transfer deterioration for slush nitrogen, pressure drop reduction and heat transfer deterioration in slush nitrogen flow for various types of pipe [5, 17-22], and development of a three-dimensional numerical simulation code (SLUSH-3D) to clarify flow and heat-transfer characteristics of slush flow [5, 23, 24], and

 Pool boiling heat transfer to slush and liquid hydrogen for SMES .